atomashevic/website-at/content/authors/admin/_index.md

 #- Visitors
 ---

-Aleksandar Tomaševič is a social scientist, currently working as a teaching assistant at University of Novi Sad, [Faculty of Philosophy](http://ff.uns.ac.rs/).
+Aleksandar Tomašević is a social scientist, currently working as a teaching assistant at University of Novi Sad, [Faculty of Philosophy](http://ff.uns.ac.rs/).
 He completed his PhD in 2019.
-His research interests are cetered around apllying and deloping statistical and network methods in social sciences (sociology, psychology, demography, political science).
-Currently, his research is focused on social attitude networks and quantitative electoral studies, as well as taking part in developing large-scale cross-country survey infrastructure in Serbia as a part of national [Europan Social Survey](https://www.europeansocialsurvey.org/) team.
+His research interests are centered around applying and developing statistical and network methods in social sciences (sociology, psychology, demography, political science).

+Currently, his research is focused on social attitude networks and quantitative electoral studies, as well as taking part in developing large-scale cross-country survey infrastructure in Serbia as a part of national [European Social Survey](https://www.europeansocialsurvey.org/) team.

+This web page serves as a hub linking different documents, data and code which will be posted on OSF, GitHub and ResearchGate.
+Blog is currently under development and it will be primarily focused on network analysis and graphical modeling tutorials, as well as various #Rstats projects (e.g. Shiny app development).